Requirements for Other Health Professions

 Johnson and Wales University Center for Physician Assistant Studies Program

 This affiliation provides preferred admission to up to six qualified Providence College students each year.
 Students must complete eleven prerequisite courses in all, ten of which must be completed by December of the year they apply.
-These courses are: Human Anatomy, Physiology, eight credits of Chemistry, eight credits of Biology, three credits of Math (preferably statistics), six credits of behavioral science, and six credits of English (satisfied through our core curriculum.)
+These courses are Human Anatomy, Physiology, Microbiology, Genetics, eight credits of Chemistry, eight credits of Biology, three credits of Math (preferably statistics), and six credits of behavioral science.
 Eligible students must have a GPA of 3.30 or higher both overall and for prerequisite courses.
 In addition, students must meet additional requirements for admission into the program, including 250 hours of direct patient contact hours and PA shadowing hours.
 Qualified candidates who apply through the affiliation agreement are guaranteed an admissions interview.

 New York Institute of Technology College of Osteopathic Medicine